theincident/theincident.github.io/_posts/2023-04-05-the-hypocrisy-of-the-us-government-s-persecution-of-julian-assange-exposing-war-crimes-and-suppressing-free-speech.md

 Assange's case is not just about him as an individual, but about the principles of democracy and freedom of the press.
 It is about the ability of journalists and publishers to report on the actions of their government without fear of persecution or retaliation.

-The continued persecution of Assange is a clear violation of freedom of the press and a threat to democracy.
-It is a story that must be told, and one that demands the attention and action of anyone who values truth, justice, and democracy.

 ### The Abuse of the Justice System

 The treatment of Julian Assange by the justice system is a clear abuse of power and a violation of his human rights.
 From the moment he was arrested, Assange has been subjected to a campaign of harassment, intimidation, and persecution.